 Are you interested?
 Please download our software for free and try it: https://www.mailstore.com/en/products/mailstore-home/

 Information: If you have to archive large folders from Yahoo mailboxes via IMAP or POP3 control errors may occur randomly.
-Please have a look into our Knowledge Base to find an explanation and a solution to that problem.
+Please have a look into our UPDATED Knowledge Base article to find explanations and solutions to fix issues when archiving Yahoo mailboxes.
 Please visit our customer support community and feel free to ask questions or read the MailStore Home Help.

 Comments are closed.